 Don’t believe us?
 We’ve created a quick end-to-end video showing the process here:

 If you ever need to edit your details, that’s quite easy as well.
-Just click on the “edit” button at the top left of whatever section you need to adjust, as shown:
+Just click on the “edit” button at the top right of whatever section you need to adjust, as shown:

 Our Reputation Plan has two primary functions for increasing your visibility and cleaning up your image online – Listings Management and Review Management and Requests, which is a great way to help gather reviews from your existing customer base in an easy to use, simplified fashion.

 These reviews help bolster your search presence. as search engines are more likely to recommend well-reviewed establishments with many reviews, plus increasing user trust – people are more likely to check out your shop or service if you have many high-ranking reviews.

 The Listings page allows you to keep all of your information up to date across the most important business platforms today.
 How does this help you?

 Imagine you’ve had to change your business hours because of COVID.
 Rather than logging into every single place where your business is listed to update the same information you can control it all from the Listings tab.
 Change it in one place, let it synch with your linked accounts, and spend all that saved time on something you enjoy.

 For more details on Listings, check out our fully-featured guide to getting the most out of this feature here.

 Some business owners may assume that, once they’ve got their website live and are present on some of the more popular review platforms, that’s it.
 In reality, it’s not just enough to have your business online and reviewable – you also have to make sure that when people leave your business reviews, positive or negative, you’re on top of responding to them in a polite, courteous, and professional manner.

 Because no one wants to spend a working day bouncing from review page to review page, Our Review Management section allows you to keep track of what everyone is saying about you, and reply back.